You’ve spent all that time and money collecting email addresses for your list. Now what?

 Use Your Welcome Emails to Introduce Your Brand

-The bulk of your email should be about why your subscriber joined your list, but after that, you can get creative!
+The bulk of your welcome email should be about why your subscriber joined your list, but after that, you can get creative!
 Introduce your brand—who you are, what you stand for, and why they should know who you are—with your visuals and copy.

 This welcome email from furniture company Dims offers a clear problem/solution framework so you know exactly what their brand is about.
 It’s no-nonsense, which seems to be perfectly on-brand.